Causes, treatment and prevention of pulmonary edema. Symptoms, causes and treatment of pulmonary edema Providing first aid for pulmonary edema

 The most pronounced symptoms of this condition include:

-• feeling short of breath, incessant suffocation;
+• feeling of lack of air, continuous suffocation;

 • shortness of breath in the absence of physical activity;